Overview

 Philosophy

 A commitment to "artisanal sincerity" and the preservation of a clear, singular vision is central to the mission.
 The label prioritises long-term partnerships with skilled craftspeople and the use of noble natural fibres to ensure the highest standards of quality and ethical production.
-By fostering a sense of "tranquility and strength" in his designs, Mitsuru Nishizaki seeks to empower individuals to lead with grace and a distinct sense of personal style.
 This philosophy of "conscious essentialism" ensures the house remains a trusted and influential voice in the world of high-end luxury.

 Disclaimer